Docs

 Detection

 The SDK keeps a rolling buffer of the last five minutes of session events.
-Four behavioral detectors watch that stream for the signals of a user giving up — none of them requires an exception.
-When one fires, Crumbtrail flags the reproduction window around it as a bug without further action.
+Four behavioral detectors watch that stream for the signals of a user giving up, and none of them requires an exception.
+When one fires, Crumbtrail flags a causal window around it and adds a repro hint without further action.

 Rage click